pegasusdev18/git-commit-craft/README.md

 ### Commit Generation Pipeline

 1. Reads `git diff --cached` (falls back to `git diff` if nothing is staged).
-2. Sends the diff to Gemini 3.5 Flash with a strict system prompt enforcing the [Conventional Commits v1.0.0](https://www.conventionalcommits.org/) specification.
+2. Sends the diff to **Gemini 3.5 Flash** with a strict system prompt enforcing the [Conventional Commits v1.0.0](https://www.conventionalcommits.org/) specification.
+3. Runs with `thinkingConfig: { thinkingBudget: 0 }` to disable extended reasoning and maximize response speed.
-3. Strips any accidental code fences from the model's response.
+4. Strips any accidental code fences from the model's response.
-4. Presents the result in an interactive review loop — accept, edit, regenerate, or cancel.
+5. Presents the result in an interactive review loop — accept, edit, regenerate, or cancel.
-5. On confirmation, runs `git commit -m "<message>"` natively.
+6. On confirmation, runs `git commit -m "<message>"` natively.

 ### README Generation Pipeline

 1. Recursively scans the project directory (up to a bounded depth, skipping `node_modules`, `.git`, `dist`, etc.).
 2. Detects the dominant programming language by counting file extensions.
 3. Parses `package.json`, if present, for name, dependencies, and scripts.
-4. Sends this metadata to Gemini with a system prompt tailored for professional README generation.
+4. Sends this metadata to **Gemini 3.5 Flash** with a system prompt tailored for professional README generation.
 5. Writes the raw Markdown response directly to `README.md`.

+---

+## 🔐 Security Notice

+Starting **June 19, 2026**, Google requires all Gemini API keys to be **restricted** to `generativelanguage.googleapis.com`.
+Unrestricted keys will be rejected.

+- Keys generated directly from [Google AI Studio](https://aistudio.google.com/app/apikey) are **restricted by default** — no extra action needed.
+- If your key was generated from a Google Cloud project, restrict it manually under **API restrictions** in [Google Cloud Credentials](https://console.cloud.google.com/apis/credentials).

 ---